fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
     <summary>

-## Habyl and Qabyl -- Abel and Cain
+## Habyl and Qabyl -- Abel and Cain: First Murder

 </summary>

 Habyl and Qabyl (Abel and Cain).
 Cain tilted the land while Abel raised cattle.

- both the brothers were asked to offer up individual sacrifices to God.
+Both the brothers were asked to offer up individual sacrifices to God.
 God accepted Abel's sacrifice because of Abel's righteousness and Cain, out of jealousy, threw a rock at Abel, leading to the first murder in human history: the murder of Abel by Cain.
-27th verse of chapter 5 (sūrat l-māidah).
+27th verse of chapter 5 (sūrat al-Māidah).

 Shaytan taught him how to kill.
 Cain regretted that he killed his brother and became of the regretful.

 Cain did not know what to do with his brother's corpse.
 Allah sent two ravens that began fighting, causing the death of one.
 The victorious bird used its beak and claws to dig a hole in the ground, wolled the victim bird into it and covered it with sand.

     Then Allah sent a crow searching in the ground to show him how to hide the disgrace of his brother.
 He said: "O woe to me!
-HAve I failed to be like this crow and hide the body of my brother?
+Have I failed to be like this crow and hide the body of my brother?
 And he became of the regretful."
     Quran (5:31)

 This was the first murder and burial on earth by a man.